infeeeee/dyn2py/README.md

 ### As a python module

-API documentation available here: *TODO*
+Full API documentation available here: https://infeeeee.github.io/dyn2py

 Most basic example to extract all nodes next to a dynamo file: